atedstone/gnssice/README.md

 Ensure that the TRACK command file is correct for the site you are processing.
 Basically, each base station needs its own command file.
 There are several details to get right.

-* Check the `obs_file` file extensions - they need to be set to the correct year suffix, otherwise you'll get 'olding' errors from TRACK.
-	- If using the workflow with 'overlapping' files, you will need `_ol` in the `obs_file` extensions, immediately before the file suffix.
+* If using the workflow with 'overlapping' files, you will need `_ol` in the `obs_file` extensions, immediately before the file suffix.
 * Check that the `site_pos` for the base station is correct.
 * Ensure that the DCB file is available.
 * Ensure that the `ante_off` settings are correct